Centro Comercial Galerias: History

 One of the main challenges for the construction of the mall was to maintain the mansion called Casona, as more than 2,000 workers had to take extreme security measures to avoid damaging the European architecture.

 With the help of a Swiss company, managed to build a ring of security that would protect the mansion, as the excavation depth of 12 meters jeopardized the work.

-Currently, Galerias has an area of 115 thousand square meters and has over 133 local and foreign stores.

 In 2006 it made its biggest remodeling, where one floor was built (in addition to the three with which the count) and was adapted for cinema Cinépolis Mexican chain.

-Shops

-Some stores that owns this mall are: